evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 It's not that easy to work with `copy` element, especially it's hard to debug it, but there is one trick you can use if you stack with `copy` element.
 That is - you can use an `output` section of ARM template to print the result of `copy` element execution.

-Let's create an empty ARM template file called `debug.json` with only one `subnetsConfiguration` parameter and implement the same `copy` element logic inside `output` section.
+Let's create an empty ARM template file called `debug.json` with only one `subnetsConfiguration` parameter and implement the same `copy` element logic inside the `output` section.

 ```json
 {